sam-taylor/CytoSmearIHC/README.md

 ### Install

-* Copy the `CytoSmearIHC.txt` file to the folder `<ImageJ folder>/macros`
+* Open the "CytoSmearIHC_Combined" file in the ImageJ macro editor
-* Restart ImageJ if it was already running
+* Press "Run" to execute the script.
-* You should now see an item called "CytoSmearIHC" in the macros menu.
-If not, install the .txt using the install option in the macros menu.
+* Requires an updated version of Fiji with the Bio-Formats plugin installed.